vivek9142/TypeScript_CrashCourse/README.md

 numbers to tuple - demonstrated in App1.TS enum - any - demonstrated in App2.TS
 unionType- Literal Types - Type Aliases/Custom Types - demonstrated in App3.TS
+Functions - Return Type - Func as Types - demonstrated in App4.TS
+Functions Types & Callbacks - The "unknown" Type - demonstrated in App5.TS